daltyboy11/daltyboy11.github.io/_posts/2022-11-13-ETHGlobalSF-reflections.md

 * Track the movement of the NFT and the hacker's wallet to potentially **buy back the NFT**
 * **Blacklist the NFT** if the NFT gives the holder governance power on a protocol

 We used Dune's new API to query for suspicious on-chain activity.
-If we detected supsicious activity then we would send a text message and discord server alert with a link to the suspicious transaction on etherscan/polygonscan.
+If we detected suspicious activity then we would send a text message and discord server alert with a link to the suspicious transaction on etherscan/polygonscan.

 ## Reflections

-### I overestimated how impressive our project was
+### Projects were extremely impressive
 I felt great about our project when we submitted on Sunday morning.
 In only 48 hours we hacked together a working MVP and live demo (no demo faking bs ;)).
 I thought we would have a shot at becoming a finalist or winning the Dune sponsor prize and was bummed when we weren't selected.. until that afternoon when I saw the finalist demoes.
 They had clearly put a lot more effort into their projects.
-For some finalists it was clear their project wasn't something they scrapped together in 48 hours like us, but rather a startup or project they were extremely serious about continuing, and they demoed it in order to attract investors and/or new team members.
+For some finalists it was clear their project wasn't something they scraped together in 48 hours like us, but rather a startup or project they were extremely serious about continuing, and they demoed it in order to attract investors and/or new team members.
 A friend I met there informed me this is pretty common.
 Many such cases...